Fossj117/fossj117.github.io/_posts/2024-02-13-images-of-ai-protest.md

 </center>
 </p>

-"The pen is mightier than the algorithm"
+> The pen is mightier than the algorithm

+> The WGGB’s main concerns are decreased job opportunities, suppression of pay, copyright infringement, use of writers’ work without permission and lack of adequate government regulation.

 Photo: Vuk Valcic/SOPA Images/LightRocket via Getty Images ([source](https://deadline.com/2023/07/artificial-intelligence-uk-writers-union-wggb-survey-jobs-1235433982/))